Docs

 Need higher limits?

-Contact us for the Enterprise tier — custom token allowances, priority routing, and negotiated limits are available.
+Contact us for the Enterprise tier — custom daily request limits, custom monthly included usage, priority routing, and negotiated SLAs are available.